Cloud collaboration: Origins

 Each of these revolutions brought with it new economies of scale.
 The cost-per-transaction, the cost of automating office and desktop processes, and finally the cost of network bandwidth fell quickly and enabled business users to apply ICT solutions more broadly to create business value.
-Most analysts (Forrester, Gartner, etc.) believe that cloud computing will help unleash the next wave of tech-enabled business innovation.
+Most analysts (Forrester, Gartner, etc.) believe that cloud computing unleashed the next wave of tech-enabled business innovation.

 During the mainframe era, client/server was initially viewed as a "toy" technology, not viable as a mainframe replacement.
 Yet, over time the client/server technology found its way into the enterprise.
 Similarly, when virtualization technology was first proposed, application compatibility concerns and potential vendor lock-in were cited as barriers to adoption.
 Yet underlying economics of 20 to 30 percent savings compelled CIOs to overcome these concerns, and adoption quickly accelerated.

 Recent developments

 Early cloud collaboration tools were quite basic with limited features.
 Newer packages are much more document-centric in their approach to collaboration.
 More sophisticated tools allow users to "tag" specific areas of a document for comments which are delivered real time to those viewing the document.
 In some cases, the collaboration software can even be integrated into Microsoft Office, or allow users to set up video conferences.

 Furthermore, the trend now is for firms to employ a single software tool to solve all their collaboration needs, rather than having to rely on multiple different techniques.
 Single cloud collaboration providers are now replacing a complicated tangle of instant messengers, email and FTP.

 Cloud collaboration today is promoted as a tool for collaboration internally between different departments within a firm, but also externally as a means for sharing documents with end-clients as receiving feedback.
 This makes cloud computing a very versatile tool for firms with many different applications in a business environment.